 - Protect your privacy online with one of the best VPN services

 - These are the best anonymous browsers on the market

 What is identity theft?

 This is perhaps the simplest definition.
 Identity theft is essentially self-descriptive - it means a person's details are stolen.
-That person might be an adult, a child, or they might even be deceased.
-Identity theft relies on enough data being stolen that someone can convincingly pose as the victim.
+That person might be an adult, a child, or even deceased.
+Identity theft relies on enough stolen data that someone can convincingly pose as the victim.

-These days, identity theft is mostly thought of as an online crime, but there are plenty of offline methods to steal an identity.
+These days, identity theft is mainly considered an online crime, but there are plenty of offline methods to steal an identity.
 For example, an identity thief might check your rubbish for discarded statements and other financial information.
 They might steal your post to learn information about you.
 Thieves can also steal what they need from your wallet or purse.
-Driving license, credit card, membership card for a public body - these are all enough to learn enough about you to take out credit in your name.
+Driving license, credit card, a membership card for a public body - these are enough to learn enough about you to take out credit in your name.

 An identity thief needs your name, date of birth, and address to get started.
 This information can be enhanced with social media activity.
 For example, a scammer might check your Facebook account for talking points about what you've been doing to seem utterly convincing as they take out a loan in your name.

 Suspect your identity has been stolen?
 Contact your bank, credit card company, and, if necessary, the police.